-OPINION: We Are Africans.
+Opinion: We Are Africans.
 Here's Our View Of Beyoncé's 'Black Is King'

 There are two kinds of reactions to Beyoncé's new Black Is King video: lavish praise – and deep criticism.
 The praise comes from her many fans and from many reviewers.
 The criticism often comes from Africans.